alongidron/molgurath_wiki/character/characters.md

 ---

 **Characters**
-Meet the characters of Monstrum.
+Meet the characters of molgurath.

 ---